 - Why It’s Important: Google is giving retail marketers more control over how they value and track conversions.
 In particular, these adjustments make Smart Bidding tools more appealing to retailers because they have greater control over conversion value and transparency into performance.
 It’s clear that Google wants to encourage more retailers to use its automated solutions.
 Despite these marginal improvements, Google’s automated tools still do not provide the granularity and transparency retailers can achieve when developing their own campaign structure and bidding strategy.

-In the coming weeks, Sidecar will continue to monitor these new product announcements and provide insight into how retailers can best incorporate these solutions into their marketing strategies.
-Subscribe to Sidecar Discover to stay up to date on the latest analysis of Google news from our performance marketing experts.
+Sidecar will continue to monitor these new product announcements and provide insight into how retailers can best incorporate these solutions into their marketing strategies.
+Subscribe to Sidecar’s email newsletter to stay up to date on the latest analysis of industry news from our performance marketing experts.